His Apostolic Highness the Most Holy Pope Radislav I of Rome-Ruthenia

 been sacramentally confirmed into the Roman Church decades earlier.
 The

-convergence of these dates is not coincidence, but
+convergence of these dates is not coincidence, but a divinely

 providential realignment.